 There has been a lot of attention on the discussion of the imperial succession after Prince Naruhito: male or female, his daughter or his nephew?
 In the heat of these discussions, it has usually been overlooked that if the Crown Prince should fail in his extremely challenging task, the question of “Who will come after him?” might be rendered completely obsolete!Filed under Japanese Royals

-Tagged Biography, Birthday, Crown Prince Naruhito.
+Tagged Biography, Birthday, Crown Prince Naruhito of Japan.